Divine572/Vidly-movies-store/README.md

 # Vidly-movies-store
-Building the backend of a movies store using Nodejs + Express + MongoDB
+The backend of a movies store developed using Nodejs, Express and MongoDB

+# Features
+- All genres fetching
+- Single genres fetching
+- All movies fetching
+- Single movie fetching

+- Still adding more features